KarthikL1729/Y86-64-processor-in-Verilog/Final_report.md

 - `inst`: register that is used to fetch 10 bytes from `insmem` at the location pointed to by PC
 - Forwarded values from future stages, which are used in PC preditcion and selection

-The instructions are hardcoded into the processor in this stage in an `initial` block for now.
-We aim to be able to read instructions from a file into `insmem`.
+The instructions are hardcoded into the processor in this stage in an `initial` block.

 \pagebreak